plammens/BicingBot/text/help.md

 This is BCNBicingBot.
-Here are the avaliable commands:
+Here are the available commands:

- - `start` -- initialize a conversation with the bot
+ - /start -- initialize a conversation with the bot

- - `help` -- display this help message
+ - /help -- display this help message

- - `graph <distance>` --  generate a geometric graph of the Bicing stations.
-Takes a single argument, `<distance>`, the maximum distance between two adjacent nodes, as a nonnegative real number.
+ - `/graph <distance>` --  generate a geometric graph of the Bicing stations.
+Takes a single argument, `<distance>`, the maximum distance between two adjacent nodes, as a non-negative real number.

- - `nodes` -- display the number of nodes
+ - /nodes -- display the number of nodes

- - `edges` -- display the number of edges
+ - /edges -- display the number of edges

- - `components` -- display the number of connected components
+ - /components -- display the number of connected components

- - `plotgraph` -- send an image with a plot of the current graph on the map
+ - /plotgraph -- send an image with a plot of the current graph on the map

- - `route <ori>, <dest>` -- plot a route between two stations.
+ - `/route <origin> <destination>` -- plot a route between two stations.
-    The two stations are given as two comma-separated string arguments `<ori>, <dest>`, indicating the street addresses of each station.
+    The two stations are given as two space-separated string arguments `<ori> <dest>`, indicating the street addresses of each station.

- - `authors` -- display the autors of the bot
+ - /authors -- display the authors of the bot